colory-games/UEPlugin-AccessVariableByName/docs/tutorial.md

 |New Value|Input|A new value to be set to a desired member variable.|
 |Success|Output|Output `True` if a desired member variable is successfully acquired.<br>Output `False` if types are mismatched between 'Variable Type' and actual one.|
 |Result|Output|Output the value of a desired member variable.|

+### Additional Information

+* 'Set Variable by Name' node supports contextual options
+  * Size to Fit: If `True`, an array will be expanded if index is greater than the current size of the array.
+  * Add If not Present: If `True`, a map will be add an element if key is not presented in the current map.

 ## Custom Syntax